Battle of Sedan (1940): German plan

 On 10 May 1940, the Wehrmacht invaded Luxembourg, Netherlands and Belgium.
-In the Netherlands the Germans made steady progress.
+In the Netherlands, the Germans made steady progress.
 By 12 May, units of the German Army Group B were closing on Rotterdam and Amsterdam, while in central Belgium the Germans were close to reaching the Dyle river east of Brussels.
-In response to the invasions, the Allied First Army Group, under the command of Gaston Billotte, containing the French Seventh Army, French Ninth Army, French First Army and the British Expeditionary Force, advanced to the Dyle river to form a solid front line as part of the Dyle Plan, a defensive strategy to halt the German advances in Belgium.
+In response, the Allied First Army Group, under the command of Gaston Billotte, containing the French Seventh Army, French Ninth Army, French First Army and the British Expeditionary Force, advanced to the Dyle river to form a solid front line as part of the Dyle Plan, a defensive strategy to halt the German advances in Belgium.
 However, the offensive by Army Group B was a diversion.

-The main thrust of Fall Gelb was to be conducted by Army Group A through the Ardennes in Luxembourg and southern Belgium.
-Once these lightly defended areas were negotiated, Army Group A's XIX Panzerkorps (19th Tank Corps), under the command of Heinz Guderian, was to strike into France at Sedan, located on the Meuse river.
-Its capture would enable a German advance into the undefended depths of France and to the English Channel, into the rear of the Allied mobile forces advancing into Belgium.
-The result would be a strategic-level encirclement.
+The main thrust of Fall Gelb was conducted by Army Group A through the Ardennes in Luxembourg and southern Belgium.
+Once these lightly defended areas were traversed, Army Group A's XIX Panzerkorps (19th Tank Corps), under the command of Heinz Guderian, struck into France at Sedan, located on the Meuse river.
+Its capture enabled a German advance into the undefended interior of France and to the English Channel, behind the Allied mobile forces advancing into Belgium.
+The result was a strategic encirclement.

 For the offensive, the Oberkommando der Wehrmacht (German High Command) gave Army Group A the most powerful concentration of German armour and motorised forces.
 Although Army Group B was allocated 808 tanks, over 1/4 of the total German tanks, they were largely light tanks such as the Panzer I and Panzer II, as opposed to the Panzer III and Panzer IV.
-The heavier tanks were handed over to Army Group A as it required the best machines to conduct the critical operation at Sedan.
-Army Group A contained 1,753 tanks of the heavier types.
+The heavier tanks were assigned to Army Group A, as it required the best machines to conduct the critical operation at Sedan.
+Army Group A had 1,753 tanks of the heavier types.